ryanstraight/academic/content/post/2021-03-21-stream-deck-for-teaching/index.en.markdown

 ### First: Profiles

 I despise having to go back and forth between folders when I’m bouncing around different applications.
 (Yes, I know, multitasking isn’t really a thing.)
+When I’m in RStudio, for example, I know I won’t be rolling a die or doing a speed test (more on those below), so I have my Stream Deck automatically switch to my RStudio profile whenever RStudio is open.
+Same with Zoom: when I have a Zoom window selected, there’s no reason I’d need to paste in a pre-made RMarkdown code chunk, so all that’s on the screen are Zoom tools.
+And again, more on that below.

 ### Second: Actions